Channel Matters: Estimating Channel Influence for Multivariate Time Series: Empirical Analysis

 \subsubsection{Baselines and Experimental Settings}

-We conduct model comparisons across five widely-used anomaly detection datasets: SMD\citep{su2019robust}, MSL \citep{hundman2018detecting}, SMAP \citep{hundman2018detecting}, SWaT \citep{mathur2016swat}, and WADI \citep{deng2021graph}, encompassing applications in service monitoring, space/earth exploration, and water treatment.
-Since SMD, SMAP, and MSL datasets contain traces with various lengths in both the training and test sets, we report the average length of traces and the average number of anomalies among all traces per dataset.
-The detailed information of the datasets can be found in Table.~\ref{anomaly_dataset}.

-Given the point-adjustment evaluation metric is proved not reasonable~\citep{saquib2024position, kim2022towards}, we use the standard precision, recall and F1 score to measure the performance, which is align with~\citep{saquib2024position}.
-Moreover, due to the flaws in the previous methods, \cite{saquib2024position} provide a more fair benchmark, including many simple but effective methods, such as GCN-LSTM, PCA ERROR and so on, labeled as {\bf{Simple baseline}} in the Table~\ref{tab:main_result}.
-Thus, for a fair comparison, we follow the same data preprocessing procedures as described in \cite{saquib2024position} and use the results cited from their paper or reproduced with their code as strong baselines.
-Considering iTransformer~\citep{liu2024itransformer} can capture the channel dependencies with attention block adaptively, we also add iTransformer as a new baseline.
-The summary details are provided in Appendix \ref{details}.
+We conduct model comparisons across five widely-used anomaly detection datasets: SMD\citep{su2019robust}, MSL \citep{hundman2018detecting}, SMAP \citep{hundman2018detecting}, SWaT \citep{mathur2016swat}, and WADI \citep{deng2021graph}.
+Given the point-adjustment evaluation metric is proved unreasonable~\citep{saquib2024position, kim2022towards}, we use the standard precision, recall and F1 score to measure the performance, aligning with~\citep{saquib2024position}.
+Moreover, due to the flaws in the previous methods, \citep{saquib2024position} provides a more fair benchmark, including many simple but effective methods, such as GCN-LSTM, PCA ERROR and so on, labeled as {\bf{Simple baseline}} in the Table~\ref{tab:main_result}.
+Thus, for a fair comparison, we use the same data preprocessing as described in \citep{saquib2024position} and use the results cited from their paper or reproduced with their code as strong baselines. {Considering iTransformer~\citep{liu2024itransformer} can capture the channel dependencies with attention block adaptively and the good performance of Timeinf in anomaly detection, we also add them as new baselines. }